instructure/canvas-lms/doc/api/oauth.md

 need to register your application.
 The client secret should never be shared.

 For open source Canvas users, you will need to generate a client\_id and client\_secret for your application.
-There isn't yet any UI for generating these keys, so you will need to generate an API key from the Rails console:
+You can either do it from the Developer Keys section of Site admin, or from the Rails console:

     $ script/console
     > key = DeveloperKey.create! { |k|